 What are your future career plans?

-What is your main motivation for studying MSc Business Analytics (on-campus, full-time)?
+What is your experience prior to studying MSc Business Analytics (online, part-time)?

-MSc Climate Change, Management & Finance is a one-year programme that gives graduates the interdisciplinary skills required in business on issues relating to climate change and sustainability.
-On the programme you will learn from leading practitioners and world-class faculty to put the latest academic thinking and business and climate change strategies into practice.
+MSc Climate Change, Management & Finance is a one-year programme that prepares the next generation of climate change and sustainability business leaders.
+On this ground-breaking programme, students learn from leading practitioners and world leading climate change faculty to put the latest academic thinking on business and climate science strategies into practice.

-Meet MSc Climate Change, Management & Finance students
+Meet an MSc Climate Change, Management & Finance student

 What is your main motivation for studying MSc Climate Change, Management & Finance?